 Ch1 L10: A lachrymose detour

 - To pick up where we left off, our brain had created the supersign of the thing then stored it in the memory.
-We also learnt that a supersign contains the objective and subjective parts which are respectively perceived and conceived .
+We also learned that a supersign contains the objective and subjective parts which are respectively perceived and conceived .

 - The supersign of the thing is the first and rock-bottom MEANING that our brain has created .
 So if you move away from the thing and come back, your eyes will receive the same visual data, then your brain compares it with the supersign; they match; so your brain will read the emotional tag which was bad due to the painful experience ; so, based on the earlier assessment, you get prepared for the best reaction.